Quickpaster/quickpaster/architecture.md

 The plugin group information is not used inside init and update implementations.

 It's static and external to the core app.

+# New Ideas

+State Transitioners are not have to work with real state at all!
+They could be supplied with State() function call result wich just supplies them with 'State ID'.
+And when their state machine transitioners should emit new effect requests based on received Event ID, Event Arguments and State ID, they just transition the state machine to a new State ID (without modifying even their Model State's fields/attributes at all!) and throw a new Effect Request ID + Effect Request Arguments along with the new State ID.

+It is worth noting that a State Transitioner may throw an internal Effect Request containing in its arguments all the internal state or, better, state deltas!

+To derive the Effect Arguments containing state deltas, a State Transitioner may base thrown Effect arguments on received Event arguments.

+A component even may throw its state just from its respective State Storage Plugin, thus effectively outsourcing its internal state semantics into an Effect Request Reducer.